ReVanced/revanced-patches-template/docs/2_skeleton.md

    fun execute(context: /* Omitted */ T): PatchResult
    ```

    It is the **first** method executed when running the patch.
 The current example extends off `BytecodePatch`.
-Since patches which extend on it can interact with the bytecode, the signature for the execute method when implemented requires a [BytecodeContext](https://github.com/revanced/revanced-patcher/blob/main/src/main/kotlin/app/revanced/patcher/data/Context.kt#L23) as a parameter:
+Since patches that extend on it can interact with the bytecode, the signature for the execute method when implemented requires a [BytecodeContext](https://github.com/revanced/revanced-patcher/blob/d2f91a8545567429d64a1bcad6ca1dab62ec95bf/src/main/kotlin/app/revanced/patcher/data/Context.kt#L23) as a parameter:

    ```kt
    override fun execute(context: BytecodeContext): PatchResult {